gdepeute/dae.notes/estaff.notes.md

   - PDC license may NOT go with one of the other companies
   - Moshen helping to get the deal with IQgeo completed into NewCo
   - Payroll for Tenefit will be a bridge loan to NewCo
-  - "Believes" he has funding committed for NewCo
+  - "Believes" he has funding committed for NewCo, but should know before payroll date
+  - Trying to get IQgeo to invest in NewCo at up to $1M
+  - Potential deal with USVP, asking for customer references, and talk to Ray

   - Friday meeting with Ray - took him thru the investor deck
   - Discussed the ABC process, claims he was knodding/smiling - perhaps this is simply getting Dana out of our hair